timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-15.md

 ### Guards and Wards

-The whole tower is protected by permanent <fetch-data type="spell">guards and wards</fetch-data> spells.
+The whole tower is protected by permanent <wc-fetch type="spell">guards and wards</wc-fetch> spells.
 The tower's drow residents are immune to the effects, but intruders are not.
 If the characters have the support of the Council of Spiders, members of the council give them a password which, when spoken aloud inside the tower, grants the speaker immunity to the spells' effect for 1 hour.
-After that, the password magically changes, and any characters still in the tower must deal with the <fetch-data type="spell">guards and wards</fetch-data> effect.
+After that, the password magically changes, and any characters still in the tower must deal with the <wc-fetch type="spell">guards and wards</wc-fetch> effect.

 ### Random Encounters in Sorcere